rolandholik/TSEM/Documentation/admin-guide/LSM/tsem.rst

 	base 16 representation of a digest value of the cryptographic hash function defined for the security modeling namespace.

+The following keyword is used to lock the current TSEM modeling
+configuration:

+	lock

+This command is only valid when loadable module support is available in the kernel.
+When executed this command blocks any further TSEM models from being registered.
+In addition the reference count on all currently registgered modeling modules is increased so that it is not possible to remove currently loaded modules.

 The following two directories are implemented in the top level TSEM control directory in order to support interfaces to internally and externally modeled namespaces: